SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 (**INFO** Watch the [FlowConfig video](https://sickappspacecodingstarterkit.github.io/) to get a short introduction of this feature.)

 As already mentioned, each CSK module provides at least one generic feature.
-To solve specific applications it is very interesting to combine these features with each other.
+To solve complex applications, you can combine these features with each other.

 To do so, a lot of modules provide their results within served events and other modules can register on these events to further process the data.